Dopetwist/BookHive/README.md

 ✅ Feedback Feature - Feedbacks or requests can be sent effortlessly.
 ✅ Sorting of Books by Title, Recency and Rating.

+# Run the App.

+Clone this repo.

 ## Installation

 On the node terminal, use the command `npm i` to install all dependencies.

 ## Running the Server
 Use `nodemon index.js` to start the server.

+Open `http://localhost:3000` in your browser.

 ## 🛠️ Tech Stack used